danielkopp4/ESANN2025Appendix/README.md

 | RandomOrdinalEncoder:x1 | 6.02127          | 2.066                   | -0.561533               | 4.73425          |
 | OneHotEncoder:x1        | -0.427298        | -0.907887               | -4.04687                | -0.032181        |

 The quantitative results of $R(e_1,e_2)$ show align visually with which feature is "dominating" the other.
-We can see that when RandomOrdinalEncoding is used the other feature always dominates reflected by the negative values in the column for $x_2$ and the positive values in the row for $x_1$.
+We can see that when RandomOrdinalEncoding is used, the other feature always dominates.
+Thi sis reflected by the negative values in the column for $x_2$ and the positive values in the row for $x_1$.
 We can also see that OneHot dominates all other encoding types reflected by its positive column for $x_2$ and negative row for $x_1$.
 We also notice that the diagonal is close to zero where the encoding type is not RandomOrdinalEncoding.
 A value of zero indicates no preference of variables.
 The non-zero value for $e_1,e_2 =$ RandomOrdinalEncoding results from the models inability to fit the training data resulting in a randomized preference.

 ### Neural Network, $\alpha = 10$
 ![neural network with high regularization](nn_high_reg.png)

+Classifier predictions  $2 P(y=1|\mathbf{x})-1$ are presented for *test data*.
+Each heatmap corresponds to a different combination of encoding of the two features $x_1$ and $x_2$.
+Heatmap (j) is once again least biased where the model as the model does not prefer one variable over the other.
+The results show that generalizations utilizing random ordinal encoding are the most the biased, having a clear preference for the feature encoded using the alternate strategy.
+An artifact of ordinal encoding appears in (b) and (g).
+The nature of ordinal encoding is such that each successive level increases the input by 1.
+Thus for (b), horizontally there is a gradient where $x_2=0$ has the lowest $2 P(y=1|\mathbf{x})-1$ value for $x_1 > 4$ and the highest values for $x_2=7$ and $x_1 < 4$.
+Additionally for (g), vertically there is a gradient from -1 to -0.28 for $x_2=0$ and 0.93 to -0.35 for $x_2 = 0$.

 $R(e_1,e_2)$: